nineSean/memo/daily-note/README.md

 - https://3dtransforms.desandro.com/

-##### Dymatic vs Static, Strong vs Weak
+##### Dynamic vs Static, Strong vs Weak

-- Dymatic versus static is about when to check for types, strong versus weak is about how serious do you get while checking the types.
+- Dynamic versus static is about when to check for types, strong versus weak is about how serious do you get while checking the types.
-- JS is dymatic and weak language.
+- JS is dynamic and weak language.
-- Dymatic means checking the types and looking for type errors during runtime.On the contrary, statics does during compile time.
+- Dynamic means checking the types and looking for type errors during runtime.On the contrary, statics does during compile time.
 - Weak means allowing implicit conversion.
 Strongs is opposite.
 - https://www.youtube.com/watch?v=C5fr0LZLMAs